Hiring

 Here are some amusing Google searches for you.
 First, type The Wizard of Oz & see what happens.
 Then, type “recruiters are” and take a glance at how the search engine finishes your sentence.
 Trust me – not good!
 So, maybe each recruiter needs a bit of a nudge.
 And maybe a comprehensive tech recruitment guide can help out with this issue.

 Let’s start with the common aim.
 All recruiting specialists strive to find, attract, hire, and retain the best candidates.
 In the meantime, they should build firm bonds, develop a whole new community, and get a knack for marketing and employer branding.
 Sounds like a lot?
 Well, it is.
-But it’s perfectly manageable.
-So let’s start from square one.
+But it’s perfectly manageable when you understand the evolving tech landscape of 2025.

 Simple definition & basic details: How do you do tech recruiting?

 Well, for once, a technical recruiter must collect some (actually – a lot!) more specialized knowledge.
 Surely, most will direct their focus toward a specific segment at some point.
-For instance, a SaaS business will likely benefit from hiring a recruiter or a recruitment agency that has plenty of experience in their precise domain.
-But that’s not all there is.
+The reality in today’s tech landscape is that generalist recruiting approaches don’t work for technical roles.
+A SaaS business will likely benefit from hiring a recruiter or a recruitment agency that has plenty of experience in their precise domain.

-Here’s a devastating fact: according to surveys done throughout 2020, around 66% of technical professionals feel that recruiters do a fairly poor job when sourcing and screening candidates.
+Here’s what most companies miss about tech recruitment: around 66% of technical professionals feel that recruiters do a fairly poor job when sourcing and screening candidates.
 What’s their main allegation?
-It’s easy to guess this one.
-Mainly, it comes down to a lack of domain-specific knowledge.
-That means that most employees would be happier if developers interviewed developers.
+It comes down to a lack of domain-specific knowledge.
+Most developers would prefer that other developers interview developers.

 Still, are technical skills and experience all that should be assessed?
-Well, not quite.
-So, for an all-inclusive estimate, it is best to go for: a) an in-house team of recruiters or b) a skilled and reliable recruitment agency.
+For an all-inclusive evaluation, it is best to choose: a) an in-house team of recruiters or b) a skilled and reliable recruitment agency.ncy.

 Option #1: In-house tech recruiters

 Relying on an in-house recruiter (or a whole squad) is the best choice if some long-term hiring needs are to be fulfilled.
-Meaning: if you plan to hire & grow your team constantly over the next few years, then it makes perfect sense to have a dedicated professional working on your aims – from the inside.
-And there is one massive perk to keep in mind: in-house recruiting specialists usually have a better understanding of your company (with its values, mission & vision).
-So from that point of view, they can bring in more qualified candidates who are also a better culture fit
+If you plan to hire & grow your team constantly over the next few years, then it makes perfect sense to have a dedicated professional working on your aims – from the inside.
+The massive perk: in-house recruiting specialists usually have a better understanding of your company’s technical architecture, values, mission & vision.
+From that perspective, they can bring in more qualified candidates who are also a better culture fit.

 Option #2: Recruitment agency